To Engage With Your Customers

 Failed promises make you seem unreliable, so make sure that you’re calculating every external dependency before committing something to your customers.

-If due to any reason you’re unable to do so, inform them beforehand.
+If due for any reason you’re unable to do so, inform them beforehand.
 Usually, customers are reasonable so don’t worry about missing an opportunity.
 It is better to deliver a day late than hand out a poor-quality product on time.

 Customer engagement is a continuous process.
 After all, even you don’t want your customers to recommend your brand just once, right?
 You’d want them to talk about your brand repeatedly and in a positive tone.